h-dong/and-library/README.md

-# and-library
+# AND Library

-> A web application to keep track of all the books in the library.
+> A web application to keep track of all the books in the ANDigital library.

 [View demo](http://haodong.io/and-library/)